MarcoMuellner/SMURFS/README.md

 path where you have called SMURFS.The analysis will generate 3 different outputs for each run:
-* A folder, named after the timerange chosen, containing plots of the spectra and a txt file containing the data of the spectrum.
+* A folder, named after the timerange chosen, containing plots of the spectra and a txt file containing the data of the spectrum, as well as spectral window plots and data.
 * A Spectrogram plot named **dynamic_fourier.png**
-* A file called _results.txt_, containing all significant frequencies.
+* A file called _results.txt_, containing all significant frequencies, written in a csv format.

 ## Commandline parameters